Interesting & Fun Facts About Cancun, Mexico

 When is Hurricane Season in Cancun?

-The rainy season is from May to October and the dry season is from November to April.
-Cancun’s average annual temperature is 80 degrees and there are over 240 sunny days.
+Cancun’s climate has a rainy season from May to October and a dry season from November to April.
+With an average annual temperature of 80 degrees and over 240 sunny days, Cancun’s weather is ideal for a beach getaway.

 Photo Spot: Playa Delfines | Taken By Local Lens, Gareth